 Official Report (Hansard)

-Committee of the Office of the First Minister and the deputy First Minister
+Committee for the Office of the First Minister and deputy First Minister

 Inquiry into Historical Institutional Abuse Bill: OFMDFM Briefing

 The Deputy Chairperson: I invite the departmental officials to the table.
 They will brief us on the consultation that they undertook in preparation for the inquiry.
 I welcome Maggie Smith, Cathy McMullan and Michael Harkin.
 You are all very welcome today.